 - i.
 Those who have not lived in the Borough continuously for the previous 2 years (except relevant members of the Armed Forces and social housing tenants in England who qualify under the Right to Move criteria) - ii.
-Those who do not live in the Borough and are relying on employment as a local connection must work in the Borough for at least 35 hours per week (unless unable to do so on grounds of disability or carer's responsibilities) and have done so continuously for the previous 2 years

-- iii.
-Those who own their own home; - iv.
+Those who do not live in the Borough and are relying on employment as a local connection must work in the Borough for at least 35 hours per week (unless unable to do so on grounds of disability or carer's responsibilities) and have done so continuously for the previous 2 years - iii.
+Those who own their own home: - iv.
 Those with savings or assets over £16,000 (excluding pension pots) - v.
 Single people with a gross income above £25,000 per year - vi.
 Households with a gross joint household income above £50,000 per year (The above figures will be subject to regular review) - vii.
 Applicants with any outstanding housing debt e.g. rent arrears (including private rented schemes), Council Tax, Bond/PRS claims to any Council or Housing Association and have not made regular (e.g. monthly) payments from the beginning of the Repayment Plan for a minimum of six months, and cleared 75% of the total housing related debt.
 If one month is missed then the six months starts again and applicants must catch up with the missed payment.
 This also includes where a deposit/bond has been provided for the applicant's current home where there is likely to be a claim for deductions by the landlord once the applicant has moved out.
 This must be addressed and resolved before any successful bid will be considered. - viii.
 Those who take part, or have taken part in the last 12 months, in Anti-Social Behaviour or Unacceptable Behaviour (includes family members and/or other members of the household) - ix.
-Those with no housing need including WBC's own Private Rented Scheme (see Policy on discharging the Council's Homelessness Duty into the Private Rented Sector). - 12.1 Applicants applying and eligible for WBC housing with support may be exempt from the above criteria. - 12.2 Residency requirements will not apply to relevant members of the Armed Forces.
+Those with no housing need including WBC's own Private Rented Scheme (see Policy on discharging the Council's Homelessness Duty into the Private Rented Sector).
+Housing Need is an indicator of existing deficit: where a household does not have access to accommodation that meets certain normative standards, taking into account household composition. - 13.1 Applicants applying and eligible for WBC housing with support may be exempt from the above criteria. - 13.2 Residency requirements will not apply to relevant members of the Armed Forces.
 However, they may fail to qualify under other Qualifying criteria.
 Also, social housing tenants in England who qualify under the Right to Move criteria.

-13. Who can be considered part of the household?
+14. Who can be considered part of the household?